The Power of Positive Emotions

 - While having a vivid and stable sense of a positive experience in the foreground of awareness, also be aware of something negative in the background.
 For example, when you feel included and liked these days, you could sense this experience making contact with feelings of loneliness from your past.
 If negative material hijacks your attention, drop it and focus only on the positive; when you feel recentered in the positive, you can let the negative also be present in awareness if you like.
 Whatever you want, let go of all negative material and rest only in the positive.
 Then, to continue uprooting the negative material, a few times over the next hour be aware of only neutral or positive material while also bringing to mind neutral things (e.g., people, situations, ideas) that have become associated with negative material.”
 (Hanson, 2013)

-This week we celebrate together the blessings of this year.
-What if we took this opportunity to expand this practice into the rest of the year?
 When we “hold the good,” we open our hearts to experience joy, and remind ourselves that each moment is our life.